jackieong/AndroidMarionette/README.md

 Five control the vertical motion for hands (2), feet (2), and head (1)
 Four control the horizontal motion for hands (2) and feet (2)
 ![alt text](https://raw.github.com/jackieong/AndroidMarionette/master/marionettemotor.png)
-The wooden housing was made from three donated sheets of wood to create the support for the servo motor setup.
+The wooden housing was made from three donated sheets of wood drilled together in the wood shop to create the mount and support for the servo motor setup.

 <a name="android"/>
 ## Android